backupbrew/switchbrew/IPC Marshalling.md

 ## Control

 When type == 5 you are talking to the IPC manager.
+These are processed by the sysmodule.

 | Cmd | Name                   | Arguments   |
 | --- | ---------------------- | ----------- |